awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-authentication-flow.md

 + The `CUSTOM_AUTH` flow invokes the `DefineAuthChallenge` Lambda trigger with an initial session of `challengeName: SRP_A` and `challengeResult: true`\.
 Your Lambda function responds with `challengeName: PASSWORD_VERIFIER`, `issueTokens: false`, and `failAuthentication: false`\.
 +  The app next must call `RespondToAuthChallenge` with `challengeName: PASSWORD_VERIFIER` and the other parameters required for SRP in the `challengeResponses` map\.
 + If Amazon Cognito verifies the password, `RespondToAuthChallenge` invokes the `DefineAuthChallenge` Lambda trigger with a second session of `challengeName: PASSWORD_VERIFIER` and `challengeResult: true`\.
 At that point, the `DefineAuthChallenge` Lambda trigger responds with `challengeName: CUSTOM_CHALLENGE` to start the custom challenge\.
-+ If MFA is enabled for a user, after the password is verified, it is handled automatically\.
++ If MFA is enabled for a user, after Amazon Cognito verifies the password, your user is then challenged to set up or sign in with MFA\.

 **Note**
 The Amazon Cognito hosted sign\-in webpage can't activate [Custom authentication challenge Lambda triggers](user-pool-lambda-challenge.md)\.